Cal 3: Ballot qualification process

 Draper introduced Cal 3 in August 2017.
 On October 24, 2017, California Secretary of State Alex Padilla gave approval for Draper to begin collecting petition signatures; under California state law, to qualify for the ballot, valid signatures of at least 365,880 registered California voters (five percent of the total votes cast for the Governor of California in the November 2014 general election) were required to be submitted by April 23, 2018.
 Because Cal 3 is an initiative to change a California statute instead of a state constitutional amendment, it requires fewer petition signatures to qualify for the ballot than the 807,615 that the Six Californias plan needed.

 On April 12, 2018, eleven days before the deadline, Draper announced that he had collected over 600,000 signatures.
 On June 13, it was announced that there were sufficient valid signatures.

 Measure details

 The Cal 3 measure would add a new article to the California Codes.
 It outlines three proposed new states, and then calls for the California State Legislature to divide and transform the existing state into the three states.
 The proposal would then need the approval of voters in California, and then of the Congress of the United States (per Article IV, Section 3 of the U.S. Constitution).

 Proposed states

 The Cal 3 plan would divide the state's 58 counties among three states, tentatively named California (nicknamed Cal), Northern California (nicknamed NorCal), and Southern California (nicknamed SoCal).
 In drawing these new boundaries, Draper aimed to have it so that the three proposed states have nearly equal populations.
-The following is an envisioned distribution of California's 58 counties into the proposed 3 Californias.
+The following was Draper's envisioned distribution of California's 58 counties into the proposed three Californias: